ToFu1310/dired/README.md

 * `Enter` - open file/directory
 * `Ctrl/Alt/Cmd+Enter` - open file/directory in new view

-### Delete

-Deletes marked files after confirmation.

-### Move

-The move command asks for a target directory and moves marked or selected files.

-If no files are marked, all files that are part of a selection or have a cursor are moved, allowing you to use the mark commands, multiple cursors, or selection.
+If there are marked files, operations only affect those files.
+Otherwise files in selections or with cursors on them are affected.
+This works nicely with multiple cursors and selections.

 ### Rename

-The rename command makes the view editable so files can be renamed using all of your Sublime Text tools: multiple cursors, search and replace, etc.
+The rename command puts the view into "rename mode".
+The view is made editable so files can be renamed directly in the view using all of your Sublime Text tools: multiple cursors, search and replace, etc.

-To commit your changes, use `Ctrl+Enter` (dired_rename_commit).
-To cancel changes, use `Ctrl+Escape` (dired_rename_cancel).
+Use `Ctrl+Enter` to commit your changes and `Ctrl+Escape` to cancel them.

 Rename compares the names before and after editing, so you must not add or remove lines.